milindchavan12/aks/README.md

   **ReplicaSet**
     - A ReplicaSet is associated with Pod and indicates how many pod should be running within cluster.
-    - A ReplicaSet implies a controller that atches the ongoing state.
+    - A ReplicaSet implies a controller that matches the ongoing state.

 ------------------------------------------------------------------------------------------------------------
 ## Kubernetes Cluster Network Ports